veronika-pt/blog.veronika.pt/_posts/2025-03-26-how-to-rent-an-apartment-in-portugal.md

 ---
-title: How to Rent an Apartment: Step-by-Step Guide
+title: How to Rent an Apartment?
+Step-by-Step Guide
 date: 2025-03-26
 tags:
   - portugal rental tips